Zilliqa/scilla-docs/README.md

 Run `make html` from [docs](./docs/) folder and make sure that the edits are rendered correctly on the HTML files.

+If you need to teach the spelling checker more words, add them to the [spelling_wordlist.txt](./docs/source/spelling_wordlist.txt) file.
+The format is really simple -- it's just one word per line the file.
+And the file is sorted in ascending order.

 ### Before submitting a pull request

 Please preview your HTML files _before_ submitting a pull request.
 Try to